 A workflow should complement your business’s software development release cycle.
 If you plan to release multiple times a day, you will want to keep your

-master branch stable.
+main branch stable.
 If your release schedule is less frequent, you may want to consider using Git tags to tag a branch to a version.